 A quick way to make some points and bucks is dropping a sim from the helicopter, the point deduction is way less than the bonus one gets for solving the medical evacuation.

-Another nice touch is how the passengers in the helicopter will get scared if you’re going too fast or trying to drag them out of a flying vehicle.
-Hurt sims will also show a sort of health level while in the helicopter, smiling when fine or reclining their heads if they’re going to soon meet their makers (Will?).
+Another nice touch is how the passengers in the helicopter will get scared when going too fast or trying to drag them out of a flying vehicle.
+Hurt sims will also show a sort of health level while in the helicopter, smiling when fine or reclining their heads if they’re going to soon meet their maker (Will himself?).

 Another classic element of the Sims’ series makes its first appereance, the Simlish language, even though it’s made-up of screams and unintelligible grunts.